Catalog > NOAA HRRR > NOAA HRRR analysis

 HRRR starts a new model run every hour and dynamical.org has created this analysis by concatenating the first step of each forecast along the time dimension.
 Accumulated variables (e.g. precipitation) are read from the second step of the previous hour's forecast.

 The source grib files this archive is constructed from are provided by NOAA Open Data Dissemination (NODD) and accessed from the AWS Open Data Registry.
+Operational data is additionally accessed from NOAA NOMADS.

 Storage